 Kate Lyon, M.A.

-Kate Lyon has 12 years of experience in program evaluation, applied social science research, and evaluation technical assistance.
-Her content expertise...
+Kate Lyon has 20 years of experience in program evaluation, applied social science research, and evaluation technical assistance.
+Her areas of expertise...

 Amanda Thomson, M.P.P.

-Amanda Thomson has more than 6 years of experience in social science research.
-She is skilled in SPSS, GIS, ATLAS.ti, survey development, and qualitative...
+Amanda Thomson has nearly 10 years of experience in social science research, program evaluation, and technical assistance.
+She is trained in public policy...

 - Yuan Wang, M.S.
 Senior Research Analyst